-🐆 The Watering Hole in the Woods
+🎶 The Fancy Watering Hole in the Woods

-The Watering Hole in the Woods is a heartfelt and humorous gratitude tour update from Tré Taylor following Spring 2026 at Strawberry Music Festival in Grass Valley, California.
+The Fancy Watering Hole in the Woods is a heartfelt and humorous gratitude tour update from Tré Taylor following Spring 2026 at Strawberry Music Festival in Grass Valley, California.
 Part memoir, part music festival anthropology, and part spiritual road journal, this story reflects on the evolution of Leopard Lounge Camp Adventures — a traveling creative hospitality concept rooted in music, community, healing, art, and soulful connection.

-The accompanying ai artwork symbolizes balance between light and shadow, freedom and responsibility, creativity and grounding.
+The accompanying ai artwork symbolizes balance between light and shadow, freedom and responsibility, and creativity and grounding.
 The leopard crest represents the wild heart learning to stay centered through transformation, while the music-filled forest imagery honors the spirit of Americana roots culture, Burning Man-style creativity, jazz improvisation, bluegrass circles, traveling artists, and the healing power of community.

 This year’s Strawberry Music Festival journey included unforgettable music, deep conversations, campground philosophy, generational jam sessions, and an unexpected culinary accident that left Tré recovering from second-degree burns on her right paw.
 Thankfully, the kindness and generosity of the Strawberry community showed up in full force, reminding us all what the “Strawberry Way” truly means.